 Several more conifers have exceptional size - such as Montezuma cypress (Taxodium mucronatum Ten., 1853) - third largest by the volume and second stoutest in the world, also coast Douglas fir (Pseudotsuga menziesii var. menziesii (Mirb.)
-Franco) - seventh largest by the volume, third tallest and twenty third stoutest.
+Franco) - seventh largest by the volume, third tallest and the 45th stoutest.

 Next group of exceptionally large trees belongs to flower plants - these are eucalypts (Eucalyptus) belonging to myrtle family (Myrtaceae).
 Out of more than 700 species in this genus five exceed height of 85 metres, five exceed trunk volume of 200 m³ and eight exceed girth of 14 metres.